inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

 elements onto this canvas, such as your map (obviously), a title, scalebar and legend.
 These are elements commonly used on printed maps.

 Take a look at the right panel.
-In :guilabel:`Composition` tab, you can change paper size, number of pages, and quality of output.
+In the :guilabel:`Composition` tab, you can change paper size, number of pages and quality of output.

 .. figure:: /static/training/beginner/qgis-inasafe/image248.*
    :align: center